picmegames/SnaptionAndroid/README.md

 ## Building

 These are some of the necessary tools and steps that you will need to build the Snaption Vertical Prototype on your own machine.
+These steps will work with Windows, macOS, and Linux.

-### Requirements
+### Prerequisites
 * [Android Studio](https://developer.android.com/studio/index.html)
 * [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 You may be asked to install extra SDKs or Build tools upon opening the project in Android Studio.

 ### Instructions